LGBTQ rights in Hungary

-Lesbian, gay, bisexual, transgender, and queer (LGBTQ) people in Hungary face legal and social challenges not experienced by non-LGBTQ residents.
+Lesbian, gay, bisexual, transgender, and queer (LGBTQ) people in Hungary face significant challenges not experienced by non-LGBTQ residents, although the view of LGBTQ people and LGBTQ rights in Hungarian society has slightly improved in recent years.
 Homosexuality is legal in Hungary for both men and women.
 Discrimination on the basis of sexual orientation and sex is banned in the country.
-However, households headed by same-sex couples are not eligible for all of the same legal rights available to heterosexual married couples.
+Households headed by same-sex couples are not eligible for all of the same legal rights available to heterosexual married couples.
 Registered partnership for same-sex couples was legalised in 2009, but same-sex marriage remains banned.